Download the 2017 Policy Paper on quality of higher education.

 Change-leading quality assurance should be implemented with a holistic approach for improving the quality of higher education according to the needs of the students.
 The quality assurance processes should be fit for purpose, as little bureaucratic as possible and have concrete outcomes leading to real change and improvement.

 It is key for ESU that higher education institutions and quality assurance agencies close the feedback cycle, providing public information about the main outcomes and actions taken as a consequence of the quality assurance activities.
 Quality assurance reports should contain the most relevant information, especially for students, and they should be clear and accessible.
+The quality assurance reports should be accompanied by a clear and accessible summary that contains the most relevant information for students.

 One of the key features of the European approach to quality assurance of higher education, and the key for its success, is close cooperation between stakeholders.
 This cooperation fosters communication across stakeholders’ boundaries and a common understanding of quality assurance throughout the EHEA.
-Therefore ESU perceives E4 cooperation (EUA, ENQA, ESU and EURASHE) as an enriching activity that takes quality assurance forward and leads as a good practice at European level.
+Therefore, ESU perceives E4 cooperation (EUA, ENQA, ESU and EURASHE) as an enriching activity that takes quality assurance forward and leads as a good practice at European level.

 Achieving sound quality assurance systems requires taking advantage of and using the Bologna tools and recent European reforms like the learning outcomes concept, qualification frameworks, ECTS, the diploma supplement, etc.